-HY023 = HY040G + HY080G + HY090G + HY110G - HY120G - HY130G - HY140G +[for all household members](PY010G + PY021G + PY050G + PY080G)
+HY023 = HY040G + HY080G + HY090G + HY110G - HY120G - HY130G - HY140G + [for all household members](PY010G + PY021G + PY050G + PY080G)

-Note: The new income components mandatory from 2007 operation onwards, i.e. the non-monetary income components, as well as interest paid on mortgage and employers social insurance contributions and the pensions received from individual private plans (other than those covered under ESSPROS), with the exception of the company car and the pensions received from individual private plans (other than those covered under ESSPROS), are not included in the computation of the aggregate income variables and in the computation of the common cross-sectional EU indicators (OMC indicators) until a final decision of the ISG concerning the inclusion of these components has been taken.
-However, these components have to be recorded at component level in their respective codes, i.e. PY020G, PY030G, PY070G HY170G, PY080G, HY030G, HY100G.
+Note: The new income components mandatory from 2007 operation onwards, i.e. the nonmonetary income components, as well as interest paid on mortgage and employers social insurance contributions, with the exception of the company car and the pensions received from individual private plans (other than those covered under ESSPROS), are not included in the computation of the aggregate income variables and in the computation of the common cross-sectional EU indicators (OMC indicators) until a final decision of the ISG concerning the inclusion of these components has been taken.
+However, these components have to be recorded at component level in their respective codes, i.e. PY020G, PY030G, HY170G, HY030G, HY100G.